dy/piezo/docs/r&d.md

     + this allows create clones as `f1(x) = (*_f=f;_f(x))` - like global vars locally defined
     - it doesn't immediately answer how to "reset" sound
-    - limits to fn scope, confusing in case of global
+    - limits to fn scope, confusing in case of global ~ we encourage to use fns, global instance is singleton

   7. No clone
     + explicit clone operator would imply dynamic cloning of arbitrary functions, which we don't support

 ### [ ] Functions / Static variables: How do we detect passed function as an argument? `f1(f) = (*_f=f; _f())`;